 Not knowing what the benefits renewal rate will be until the end of the plan year complicates the balance that employers must strike between offering a rich plan that employees appreciate at a cost the finance team can live with.
 It doesn’t have to be that way.
+Employers need to make sure that their broker knows how to effectively advocate for them in any economic climate.

 Here are three keys to negotiating the annual renewal with your carrier: